 Driving down the road the bikes are well protected behind the vehicle.
 Parking, we were still able to back into a space and the rack held the bikes up over parking barriers.
 The loaded rack sits at a good balance between protecting the bikes and making them still easy to load and unload.
 This let us unload on the grass, instead of the middle of the parking lot and it seamed a safer way to do it.
 The furthest bike in is the hardest of the 4 to load.
 You have to lift it the furthest and it is supposed to be the heaviest of the bikes, but it wasn’t a problem for us.
 Again, 2 people make loading and unloading faster, but 1 person can do it safely.

 With a few minutes of work you can change it from a 4 bike rack to a 2 bike rack and an interesting feature is the integrated bottle opener on the end cap with will come in handy at the campsite.
 Have the rack loaded and need to get the tail gate open?
 Get someone to hold the far end, pull the safety pin and locking pin, and you can drop the end down at an angle to allow the back hatch to open. simply lift the rack when you are done and put the safety pin back in place.
 This WILL take two people, because in addition to 66 lbs of rack, you’re lifting the combined weight of the bikes too.
-We diIMG_20190907_160530843dn’t attempt this while fully loaded, but it was nice to know the option was there.
+We didn’t attempt this while fully loaded, but it was nice to know the option was there.

 The Yakima FourTimer folds up against the vehicle making it add 16″ to the back of the vehicle when not in use.